Easy milo biscuits with soft, chewy centres and that classic malted flavour. An Aussie favourite recipe made dairy-free!

 How to make classic Milo biscuits

 You start by beating the sugars and dairy-free butter until creamy.
-Then add in the egg and mix through, followed by your dry ingredients and then you are done!
+Add in the egg and continue to beat.

-Because of the dairy-free butter, this dough can be quite soft.
-You can chill the entire bowl of dough first before rolling out the balls but this takes a couple of hours.
+This dough can be quite soft.
+You can chill the entire bowl of dough first before rolling out the balls but this takes at least an hour.
 Instead, I like to get my cookie scoop (or a tablespoon) and roughly scoop out the dough onto the tray and then put that in the fridge.
 After 15 minutes you’ll be able to handle the dough much easier and roll your balls from the scooped mounds of dough.

 These milo cookies are best enjoyed fresh when the edges are still nice and crisp as they have a tendency to go a little soft when stored, however they are still delicious.